samshady/samshady.github.io/_posts/2020-01-17-best-budget-laptop-students.md

 # Specs

-Ah the specs.
-Everybody loves to talk specs.
-Gotta have all the right specs.
-Specs for days.
-Specs.

 Companies and reviewers usually love to throw out complicated names and numbers and expect the average consumer to understand what it all means. **They don't**.
 Not because they're stupid, no. Oh no no. They just don't have the time or the need.
 All they want is a computer that can do everything they need it to do.

 **The Aspire does everything you need it to do.** It'll make you happy with how fast and reliable it is.